My Professional Journey

 My spiritual growth into Theravada Buddhism has led me to practice and study with some of the most revered western teachers of that tradition.
 With an integrative, meditative, respectful approach, and informed from many traditions, I have brought Yoga and contemplative practices to corporations, hospitals, yoga studios, bereavement centers, colleges, universities and community centers both here and on the East coast for over twenty years.

-Through a combination of my spiritual and professional practices, I created the methodology called Transpersonal Integrative Therapy.
+Through a combination of my spiritual and professional practices, I created a methodology for grief that is know as Easing Your Journey Through Grief.

 While working on my doctorate, I participated in a clinical practicum at a bereavement center where I counseled people who were deeply affected by grief and loss.
 The center offered clients a conventional group experience in which they could share the death event, do talk therapy, socialize, and get group/community support.
 It struck me that, while the groups were helpful, they did not include a focus on the body — the very place where grief lives.

-As a long-time yoga practitioner and teacher, I knew that grief and stress can cause physical pain in addition to emotional pain, and created a new protocol which I call transpersonal integrative therapy.
-This therapy combines yoga movement, breath work, meditation, and sharing, along with conventional psychological methods, to form a program that fully addresses the body and mind.
+As a long-time yoga practitioner and teacher, I knew that grief and stress can cause physical pain in addition to emotional pain, and created a new group protocol.
+This protocol combines yoga movement, breath work, meditation, and sharing, along with conventional psychological methods, to form a program that fully addresses the body and mind.
 My research, as well as a large collection of client testimonials, has shown that this combination is particularly effective in working through loss of all kinds.

-If I sound like a good fit for your needs, please schedule a free 20-minute phone consultation.
+If I sound like a good fit for your needs, please contact me to schedule a free 20-minute phone consultation.
 I'd love to speak with you!